 Try to not use baking soda on a windy day as this will cause frustration and possible loss of your chemical.

 This is a systemic procedure, meaning, the baking soda must go through the entire system, so allow for one full turn-over of the water before retesting.
 Increase your pool's alkalinity by taking small steps.
 We can always add more baking soda if needed, but it's much more difficult to take it out.

 If you accidently over-shoot your alkalinity mark and use too much baking soda, there are some simple things you can do such as:

 Since starting in the pool industry in 1999, I've always used sodium bicarbonate (baking soda) to raise total alkalinity and sodium carbonate (soda ash) to raise pH.
 The only the exception to this rule is if BOTH the total alkalinity and pH are low.
 Then of course, baking soda is my go-to product.

 In short, absolutely YES!!
-Being that baking soda is simply sodium bicarbonate, and you can easily find it in your grocery store for a fraction of the price you'd pay for Alkalinity Decreaser at your local pool store.
+Being that baking soda is simply sodium bicarbonate, and you can easily find it for a fraction of the price you'd pay for Alkalinity Increaser at your local pool store.
 So go buy some baking soda and get your pool's alkalinity in check.

 Can you become a pro and take care of your pool?
 Yes and yes.
 Just by learning a few simple things, you'll be well on your way to maintaining your pool like a professional that's been cleaning pools for over 20 years.
 (Wink).